alfogrillo/MVVMKit/README.md

 Responsibilities:
 - Manage the model
-- Present the model in way it is immediately suitable for the view
+- Present the model in a way that is immediately suitable for the view
 - Notify the view controller when it should update the view (a.k.a. make a bind)

 ## Coordinator
-Is the entity responsible for the application navigation.
+The entity responsible for the application navigation.

 **Responsibilities**
 - Decide which is (and how to show) the next view controller
-- Instantiate view controllers and associated view models doing appropriate dependency injection
+- Instantiate view controllers and associated view models doing appropriate dependency injections

 ##